shrutiguna/Plant-Disease-Prediction-In-Maize-using-Convolution-Neural-Networks-in-Deep-Learning/README.md

 ## **Customization**
 - **Adding Diseases**: Update the `sugg.json` file with new disease names and suggestions.
 - **Model Updates**: Replace the `plant_disease_3.h5` file with a newer or retrained model to improve prediction accuracy.
 ---

-## **Acknowledgments**
-This project is based on deep learning techniques for plant disease detection, aiming to assist farmers in managing maize crop diseases efficiently.
-It uses a pre-trained CNN model trained on a dataset of maize leaf images.

----

 ## **Future Enhancements**